p0mvn/swaprouter-workshop/README.md

 **Goals**:
 - Have a foundational structure of the CosmWasm contract generated with Beaker.
 - Understand the anatomy of a smart contract.
+- Learn about the core architecture and security benefits.

-#### Step 1: Let’s generate and build a new CosmWasm project with Beaker
+#### Generate a new CosmWasm Project with Beaker

 ```bash
 # Generate workspace